-Martin County Utilities and Solid Waste has a contract with Waste Management for regular residential yard and vegetation removal.
-Residential yard and vegetation removal is collected on Wednesday of each week.
+Martin County Utilities and Solid Waste has a contract with Waste Management for regular residential yard waste/vegetation collection.
+Residential vegetative yard waste is collected on WEDNESDAY of each week.

-Vegetation or yard waste should never be placed under powerlines, telephone or cable lines, near mail boxes, in drainage areas or next to any object that would delay the pickup of the material.
+Vegetative yard waste should never be placed under power lines, telephone or cable lines, near mail boxes, in drainage areas or next to any object that would delay the pickup of the material.
 Regular yard waste includes debris from routine residential yard maintenance only.
 It does not include debris generated from land clearing.

 - Grass clippings